yoursmanjunad/Impact-Training/Day_19/README.md

 - **Ancestor** --- parent,  grand parent or great grand parent of a `node`
 - **Depth** --- Measured from Top to Bottom, whereas Top is the `Level 0` and the bottom is where the max depth of the tree.
 - **Height** ---
+- **Internal Nodes** -- These are the nodes which are excepted leaf nodes.
+- **Degree** --- A degree os a node is the number of children.
+Since lead node doesn't have children, its degree is 0.
+The degree of a node can be any whole number from 0 to N.
 - ![Tree Terminology](https://th.bing.com/th/id/OIP.n3NJzfzNPkz52o-WwAo1VQAAAA?rs=1&pid=ImgDetMain)
 ### Binary Trees
 - It is a tree data structure in which each node can have at most two children. which are referred to as the left child and the right child.